-To find the cost of a service in a request, select Home, Requests and view the details for the request that contains that service.
+Note: To find the cost of the service, click Home, Requests and, if applicable, use the My Requests drop-down list to display requests.
+Find the request that contains the service and view the details.

 Specifies the numeric value of the status of the service (not the request), as follows: